 Having worked on web projects since 1996, we have a lot of experience in project management and of making a web project run swiftly and smoothly, whilst avoiding obstacles that cause delays.
 As an agency we constantly refine and perfect our process, but as our customer there are plenty of things you can do to help ensure the project is completed efficiently.

-Any project – be it a house renovation, car purchase, or a bespoke web project – requires research, planning and strategy, all of which contribute to its success.
+Any project – be it a house renovation, car purchase, or a bespoke website development project – requires research, planning and strategy, all of which contribute to its success.
 These points should be considered in your planning now, to ensure your project is delivered successfully:

 1. A web project requires your time too

-Although you have commissioned us to plan, develop and deploy your web project, your input as the client is an integral part of the process.
+Although you have commissioned us to plan, develop and deploy your web design project, your input as the client is an integral part of the process.
 The number one delay in a project arises when client input is not available due to other commitments.
 As a B2B company we understand your company requires large amounts of your time, but we do advise you to consider planning a project aside of things that you know will demand your time – staff holidays, shows and events, seasonal increases in trade, other business projects, etc.

 Some project tasks can be delegated to other members of your team, but you should consider how these items will fit into your team’s working week:

 - The initial planning of your website, its function and its content